-S.No Statutory Auditor's Remark Management response 8.
-The Company has entered into transactions with related parties in compliance with the provisions of Sections 177 and 188 of the Act, except in respect of transactions amounting to Rs.
-1,190 million, which are not approved/ are in excess of the limits approved by the Audit Committee of the Board of Directors as required under Section 177 of the Act The transactions are in the ordinary course of business and at arm's length price.
-Hence, by the virtue of fourth proviso of section 188(1), there is no non-compliance of the Sections 177 and 188 of the Companies Act, 2013.
-Disclaimer of Opinion 9.
-Auditors are unable to obtain sufficient and appropriate evidence to provide a basis for the opinion on whether the company had adequate internal financial controls with reference to the financial statements and whether such Internal financial controls were operating effectively as at March 31, 2024.
-The Company has completed the exercise of publishing the Internal Controls Framework and provided trainings across functions in 2024.
-As part of internal quarterly close, Internal Controls team has started reviewing the effectiveness of these controls.
-With these measures in place, and with implementation of S4 HANA, we expect improvement in overall controls environment.
+S.No Statutory Auditor's Remark Management response Disclaimer of Opinion 7.
+Auditors are unable to obtain sufficient and appropriate evidence to provide a basis for the opinion on whether the company had adequate internal financial controls with reference to the financial statements and whether such Internal financial controls were operating effectively as at March 31, 2025.
+The Company successfully completed the publication of the Internal Controls Framework in 2024 and conducted comprehensive training sessions across all functions.
+As part of the internal quarterly close process, the Internal Controls team has commenced reviews to assess the effectiveness of these controls starting 2025.
+With these measures in place, and supported by the implementation of S4 HANA, the Company anticipates a significant enhancement in the overall controls environment.
 By Secretarial Auditors 1.
-Provisions of Section 96, 129, 134, 137 and the rules made thereunder in respect of approval of audited financial statements, Boards' Report and convening of Annual General Meeting for the financial year ended 31 st March 2022 and there is a gap of more than fifteen months between two AGM's (i.e. AGM held for FY 2019-2020 held on 27.04.2022 and AGM for FY 2020-2021 held on 18.09.2023).
+Provisions of Section 96, 129, 134, 137 and the rules made thereunder in respect of approval of audited financial statements, Boards' Report and convening of Annual General Meeting for the financial year ended 31st March 2022 and there is a gap of more than fifteen months between two AGM's (i.e. AGM held for FY 2019- 2020 held on 27.04.2022 and AGM for FY 2020-2021 held on 18.09.2023).
 As a result of the COVID-19 outbreak, the Company experienced major changes and commitments, which resulted in delays in conducting the statutory audit for the year and subsequent holding of meetings of board, shareholders, financial statement adoptions and filing of Annual Returns & Annual Audited Financial Statements with MCA within the stipulated time as per the Companies Act 2013.
-The Company will file for adjudication of offence under mentioned sections after the default for subsequent years has also been made good.
+The Company will file for compounding application with regulatory authority of offence under mentioned sections after timely closure of current audit followed by convening the Annual General Meeting for the financial year ended 31st March 2025.